chengr4/redux-fundamentals-example-app/README.md

 + `wrapDispatch` (only called once): The middle function receives a function called `next` as its argument, which is actually the next middleware in the pipeline.
 If this middleware is the last one in the sequence, then `next` is actually the original `store.dispatch` function instead.
 Calling `next(action)` passes the middleware to the next middleware in the pipeline.
 + `handleAction`: Finally, the inner function receives the current `action` as its argument, and will be called every time an `action` is dispatched.

+### Standard Redux Patterns

+1. **Action Creators**: In practice, we don't actually write **action objects** inline when we dispatch them.
+Instead, we use "action creator", which creates and returns an action object.

+> Action creators have two primary purposes:
+> They prepare and format the contents of action objects
+> They encapsulate any additional work needed whenever we create those actions

+2. **Memoized Selectors**: `Memoized selector` functions are selectors that save the most recent result value, and if you call them multiple times with the same inputs, will return the same result value.
+If you call them with different inputs than last time, they will recalculate a new result value, cache it, and return the new result.

 ## Finished Topics

 ### Redux Fundamentals